murtaza65/murtaza65_EHRS/README.md

 ## Are EHR/EMR systems the future of patient health records?
 They are definitely the future of the health industry, but without proper implementation, it could fail.
 The biggest concern when it comes to EHR systems is the security of the personal and very confidential records of the patients.
 Many leaks and breaches of EHR/EMR services in the past have proven to be very damaging to all individuals involved.
-They also severely lower trust in digitalized systems such as EHRs and how safe they are to protect the patients information.
+They also severely lower trust in digitalized systems such as EHRs and how safe they are to protect the patient's information.
 But with implementations such as the ePA in Germany using end-to-end encryption and being completely voluntary this future may be realized.